DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: Large-Scale Simulations

-In quantum physics, the amplitude $c_{i_1,...,i_N}$ is interpreted as a rank-$N$ tensor with $2^N$ components.
-Since storing and manipulating this tensor directly becomes computationally intractable for even a modest number of qubits, we use the matrix product state (MPS) to provide an approximate representation of this tensor as a contracted network of smaller, lower-rank tensors, which in its open boundary condition (OBC) form reads~\cite{Cirac2021}
+In this context, the multidimensional amplitude $c_{i_1, \dots, i_N}$ is mathematically equivalent to an order-$N$ tensor comprising $2^N$ components.
+Since directly storing and manipulating this tensor becomes computationally intractable for even a modest number of qubits, we employ the MPS formalism to provide an efficient approximation.
+An MPS decomposes the global tensor into a contracted network of smaller, lower-order local tensors.
+Assuming open boundary conditions (OBC), this decomposition reads~\cite{Cirac2021}:

-Each $\Gamma^{[k]}$ represents a rank-3 tensor, and $\chi$ is the parameter called the bond dimension, which controls the accuracy of approximation.
-The virtual indices $(\alpha_{k-1}, \alpha_k)$ are contracted and internal to the network, while the open physical index $i_k$ corresponds to the local physical state at site $k$.
-For a qubit system, the physical dimension is 2.
-For a system in Fock space, the physical dimension is determined by the truncation of the local Hilbert space.
-The tensor diagram is shown in Fig.~\ref{fig:mps_diagram2}(a).
+Here, each tensor $\Gamma^{[k]}$ represents an order-3 tensor, and the parameter $\chi$ is the bond dimension, which systematically controls the truncation error and approximation accuracy.
+The virtual indices $\alpha_k$ are internal to the network and are contracted over, while each open physical index $i_k$ corresponds to the local physical state at site $k$.
+For a qubit system, the physical dimension is $d=2$.
+For a system in Fock space, $d$ is determined by the local photon-number cutoff.
+The corresponding tensor diagram is depicted in Fig.~\ref{fig:mps_mpo}(a).

-The MPS framework for states is naturally extended to operators via the Matrix Product Operator (MPO) representation, which is essential for encoding Hamiltonians and other observables.
-This is accomplished by augmenting each local tensor with a second physical index, transforming the MPS tensor $\Gamma_{\alpha_{k-1}\alpha_k}^{[k] i_k}$ into an MPO tensor $\Gamma_{\alpha_{k-1}\alpha_k}^{[k] i_k i^\prime_k}$.
-The indices $i_k$ and $i^\prime_k$ serve as the input and output physical indices, respectively, enabling the MPO to act as a linear map on the space of MPS.
-The tensor diagram is shown in Fig.~\ref{fig:mps_diagram2}(b).
+The MPS framework for pure states naturally extends to mixed states and operators via the matrix product operator (MPO) representation, which is essential for encoding Hamiltonians and other observables.
+This is accomplished by augmenting each local tensor with a second physical index, transforming the order-3 MPS tensor $\Gamma_{\alpha_{k-1},\alpha_k}^{[k] i_k}$ into an order-4 MPO tensor $\Gamma_{\alpha_{k-1},\alpha_k}^{[k] i_k,i_k^\prime}$.
+The indices $i_k$ and $i_k^\prime$ serve as the input and output physical legs, respectively, enabling the MPO to act as a linear map on the MPS space, as shown in Fig.~\ref{fig:mps_mpo}(b).

-The MPS representation of a quantum state is not unique due to a ``gauge freedom''---an invertible matrix and its inverse can be inserted between any two adjacent tensors without altering the physical state.
-Vidal's canonical form ~\cite{vidal2003efficient} eliminates this ambiguity by imposing specific orthogonality conditions, thereby providing a unique representation
+The MPS representation of a given quantum state is inherently not unique due to ``gauge freedom''.
+For instance, inserting an invertible matrix and its inverse on any virtual bond leaves the global physical state invariant.
+Vidal's canonical form~\cite{vidal2003efficient} eliminates this ambiguity by imposing specific orthogonality conditions, yielding a canonical representation up to residual freedoms associated with degeneracies or phase conventions (see Fig.~\ref{fig:mps_mpo}(c)):